ManlyMarco/QuickAccessBox/README.md

 ### Notes
 - You can abort thumbnail generation at any time by pressing and holding the Esc key.
 - Resulting thumbnail images (64x64 png files) should be included in your .zipmod file inside the "abdata" folder.
 The path to the file doesn't matter as long as it is inside abdata.
 It's recommended to put it in a subfolder instead of directly inside the abdata folder.
-- You can override thumbnails from other .zipmod files by making the path to your thumbnail longer (longer folder names, do not change the .png file name).
+- You can override thumbnails from other .zipmod files by making the path to your thumbnail longer (use longer or more folder names, do not change the .png file name).
 - The generated .png thumbnails have names that represent the item's Group, Category and Item Name.
 Do not change thumbnail names or they will not work.
 If you change any of these you will have to re-take the thumbnail to get the new file name.
 - If your items are very bright you can use the "Dark background" setting.
 Do not overuse this setting to keep consistency.